 Joe DiMaggio and Marilyn Monroe's San Francisco Home, 1954

-On January 15, 1954, Marilyn Monroe (age 27) married baseball player Joe DiMaggio (age 39) at San Francisco's City Hall.
+On January 15, 1954, Marilyn Monroe (now age 27) married baseball player Joe DiMaggio (age 39) at San Francisco's City Hall.
 They lived for a time in this house in the Marina District.
 It's at 2150 Beach Street.

 Beverly Hills House, 1954

 Sadly, Monroe and DiMaggio's marriage was short-lived.
-They separated within a year and on October 6, 1954, Marilyn Monroe appeared with her lawyer in front of this house, where she and DiMaggio lived in Beverly Hills to announce she was seeking a divorce.
+They separated within a year.
+On October 6, 1954, Marilyn Monroe appeared with her lawyer in front of this house in Beverly Hills, where she and DiMaggio also lived to announce she was seeking a divorce.
 Headlines in the New York Daily News proclaimed: "Marilyn Splits With Joe Over Sexy Pictures."

 Monroe married playwright Arthur Miller after divorcing DiMaggio, but that marriage was also short-lived.
 When she died, it was DiMaggio who made her funeral arrangements.
 He described Marilyn as a "warmhearted girl that those people in Hollywood took advantage of."

 Their honeymoon house is at 508 N. Palm Drive in Beverly Hills.

 Some Like it Hot at the Hotel Del Coronado, 1959